eshtmc/eshtmc.github.io/education/meetings/2019.10-2020.03/speakers.md

 `L1-2-2` Maggie Li - The meaning of Travel
 `AC` Xin Feng - Network Slicing
 `L1-2-1` Ivana Pazek - Mental toughness

+### 139, Lego (2019-12-27)
+`TT` Elvis Jiang, Maggie Li, Dongchen Tang, Lei Zhang
+`L1-2-2` Anne Lin - The Journey of driving learning
+`L1-3` Lanlan Deng - How to deal with children rebellion
+`L1-3` Bingchen Guo - How to change your behavior for the better